OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Title/Title.md

 [Return to Contents](#contents)

 ## 010500.
-Statement of responsibility relating to title proper
+Statement of responsibility relating to title proper (repeatable)

 **Definition:** A statement about the persons or corporate bodies responsible for significant intellectual or artistic contributions to